devaultcrypto/DeLight/plugins/README.rst

 clone of the Electron Cash source you are developing within.

-Please be sure that you test your plugin with the same recommended version of Python for the version of Electron Cash you intend to specify in your plugin's minimum Electron Cash version.
+Please be sure that you test your plugin with the same recommended version of Python for the version of DeLight you intend to specify in your plugin's minimum Electron Cash version.
 Not doing so, will cause you pain and potential users to avoid your plugin.